 Why?
 I mean, don’t get me wrong translating animals, drinks and food are great but most important these videos are destined to school and pre-school children with hearing and learning difficulties.
 Thanks to these videos, they will be able to learn new words, concepts and things from everyday life.
 This might seem like a small contribution but it means a lot to me, being able to contribute to their wellbeing and their development is an essential reward.

 First, back to the basics.
 For those who don’t know what a BSL Interpreter and a Lip Speaking experts do, I will try my best to explain.
 The role of the Interpreter is to interpret each word, then spell the individual letters of the word using Finger Spelling.
 The Lip Speaking expert has to speak in a way where the words are almost over-pronounced, allowing individuals with hearing difficulties to read the lips of the person on screen.
 Everybody following?
 Great.

-Second step, we translate the list of words from the Polish source into English which created its own challenges.
-For example the Polish ‘śmiejesię’ means ‘to laugh’, whereas clearly ‘laughing’ is the best tense to use in this instance.
+The second step, we translated the list of words from the Polish source into English which created its own challenges.
+For example, the Polish ‘śmieje się’ means ‘to laugh’, whereas clearly ‘laughing’ is the best tense to use in this instance.
 All terms are checked for context and then presented to our client before we start filming.
 After finalising a number of points with our client such as film format, compression rate, screen ratios, we fire up the cameras!

 Few days later, I received an email from our client.
-They are very happy about what we produced and we are definitely looking forward working with them again in a near future.
+They are very happy about what we produced and we are definitely looking forward to working with them again in the near future.